Cadienvan/event-loop-sleep/README.md

 Node and Browser versions that support both `SharedArrayBuffer` and `Atomics` will have (virtually) zero CPU overhead sleep.

-For Node, Atomic Sleep can provide zero CPU overhead sleep from Node 8 and up.
+For Node, Event Loop Sleep can provide zero CPU overhead sleep from Node 8 and up.

 For browser support see https://caniuse.com/#feat=sharedarraybuffer and https://caniuse.com/#feat=mdn-javascript_builtins_atomics.